jamespilcher/Society-Membership-Checker/README.md

 - Obtain the CSV of your members via the society dashboard on the exeter guild, and rename it 'society.csv'

 ![SOCIETY PAGE](screenshots/society-page.png)
-- Obtain the csv of your FIXR Event attendees, and rename it 'event.csv'
+- Obtain the CSV of your FIXR Event attendees, and rename it 'event.csv'

 ![FIXR PAGE](screenshots/fixr-page.png)